fakeneuron/CalenBooker/README.md

 - **Add server-side input validation in the backend** to sanitize data before it hits Supabase, enhancing security beyond frontend checks.
 - **Implement rate limiting or CAPTCHA** on signup/login endpoints to prevent abuse or spam.
 - **Use Supabase edge functions** for lightweight backend logic (e.g., rate limiting, notifications) if avoiding a full backend expansion.
+- **Refactor CSS to reduce duplication and improve reusability**: Consolidate repeated Tailwind classes into reusable class names or components (e.g., via a `styles.js` file), remove Tailwind CDN, and rely solely on local Tailwind 3.4.17.

 ### Technical Approach